openlibhums/janeway/docs/md/reading-options-bar.md

 - an update to the `reading_options_bar.html` template
 - a field on the JS `state` object,
 - a validation branch in`clean_text_format_preferences()`
+- tests to cover the new setting.
+If it's a toggle then it only needs to be added to the `TOGGLE_FLAGS` in `src/core/logic.py` and it will be tested with the other toggles.

 ## How preferences persist